Fundraising Tool-kit

 Double-up: Create a limited-time match opportunity and reach out to friends and family and encourage them to give while their donations will be matched.

-Shout it out on social media: Use the examples below to get your network on board with Tour de Streets!
+Shout it out on social media: Making the most of your social media platforms is a super effective way to get your network on board with Tour de Streets!

 Crossing the Finish Line